 Research Track With a Master's Degree Option

 The Research Track is designed to provide undergraduate Communication majors with the knowledge, skills and experiences necessary for engaging in primary and secondary social science research in preparation for graduate study and/or research-oriented occupations.
 It also includes the option of sub-matriculating into the Masters of Communication program.
-Students who may be interested in pursuing the Research Track should contact Alison Feather, Director of Student Services & Registrar, as soon as possible, ideally no later than spring semester of their first year.
+Students who may be interested in pursuing the Research Track should contact Dr. Kim Woolf, Academic Advisor and Research Supervisor for Undergraduate Studies, as soon as possible, ideally no later than spring semester of their first year.

 Students accepted into the research track must fulfill all requirements of the Communication major, with the following modifications:

 - Completion of four Communication courses by the end of the semester in which a student applies for the major (typically second semester of sophomore year) with an achieved minimum GPA of 3.75 for these courses.
 These must include two core introductory Communication courses, and two additional Communication courses.
 NOTE: Students who plan to apply for the research track are strongly advised to consult with a standing faculty member who is willing to serve as the student’s research track advisor as well as the Director of Student Services & Registrar.
 This will insure appropriate and timely curriculum planning.

 - Completion of the research methods requirement by spring semester of a student’s junior year.
 NOTE: Any course other than COMM 210 that is intended to be used to fulfill the research methods requirement must be approved by the faculty research track advisor, with pre-approval strongly recommended.

 - In addition to the five courses described above, the remaining six Communication major elective courses and three Non-Comm elective courses from other departments required for the major should be selected in consultation with a student’s faculty “research track advisor.”
 These must include the following four courses (taken in senior year), which collectively fulfill the four advanced courses required of all Communication majors: